 Although our first two 7.5-week semester's classes will prepare you to begin your internship/practicum, students will be required to pass a comprehensive examination after successfully completing the first two 7.5-week classes in the fall semester with a grade of 3.0 or higher.
 Once a student passes this exam, they will be able to interview with internship site directors at potential placements.
-Each agency/clinic will also conduct a background check before approving a student. <a href="Important: A felony and/or certain misdemeanors in a candidate's background will make the candidate ineligible for placement at internship sites and thus unable to complete the program."
+Each agency/clinic will also conduct a background check before approving a student.
+Important: A felony and/or certain misdemeanors in a candidate's background will make the candidate ineligible for placement at internship sites and thus unable to complete the program.
+In some cases, the internship may require drug testing.